doctorfree/dotfiles-linux/.github/README.md

 on my Ubuntu Linux development system.
 This repository is managed with [yadm](https://yadm.io/), Yet Another Dotfiles Manager.

-Many of my dotfiles contain sensitive information and have been encrypted making this repository of little use to others with regards those files.

 ![](yadm.png)

 ## How to install